reagento/adaptix/docs/tutorial.rst

 Retort configuration
 ======================

-There are two options that :class:`.Retort` constructor takes.
+There are two parameters that :class:`.Retort` constructor takes.

-:paramref:`debug_path` parameter is responsible for saving path where exception was caused.
+:paramref:`debug_trail` is responsible for saving the place where the exception was caused.
+By default, retort saves all raised errors (including unexpected ones) and the path to them.
-You can disable this option if data is loading or dumping from a trusted source where an error is unlikely.
+If data is loading or dumping from a trusted source where an error is unlikely, you can change this behavior to saving only the first error with trail or without trail.
-It will slightly improve performance if no error will be caused and will have more impact if an exception will be raised.
+It will slightly improve performance if no error is caused and will have more impact if an exception is raised.
-More detail about working with the saved path in :ref:`Struct path`
+More details about working with the saved trail in :ref:`Error handling`

 :paramref:`strict_coercion` affects only the loading process.
-If it is enabled (this is default state) type will be converted only two conditions passed:
+If it is enabled (this is the default state) type will be converted only two conditions passed:

 #.
 There is only one way to produce casting
 #.
 No information will be lost